 - Add about 5 cups of the flour

-- Turn on the lowest setting slowly add water (2 1/2 to 3 cups) until dough comes together around hook and starts to become elastic.
+- Turn on the lowest setting and slowly add water (2 1/2 to 3 cups) until dough comes together around hook and starts to become elastic

-- Divide into 4 equal parts, shape into balls, knead/roll each part of dough lightly in circles until it forms a ball.
+- Divide into 2-4 equal parts, shape into balls, knead/roll each part of dough lightly in circles until it forms a ball (for round loafs)

 - Enjoy fresh and warm preferably with Grandpa.

 - 4 cups sourdough starter

 - 3 – 3 ¼ cups flour plus more for dusting